WolffunGame/UnityUIManager/README.md

 #### Getting containers with static methods

 Each container (`PageContainer` / `ModalContainer` / `SheetContainer`) has static methods to get the instance.
-Using `Container.Of()` as follows, you can get the container that is attached to the nearest parent form the given Transform or RectTransform.
+Using `Container.Of()` as follow, you can get the container that is attached to the nearest parent form the given Transform or RectTransform.

 ```cs
 var screenContainer = ScreenContainer.Of(transform);